canaanmckenzie/canaanmckenzie/site/recommended-books-on-egyptology.md

 Lesko, L. & Lesko, B. eds., 2002. *A Dictionary of Late Egyptian*.
 2nd ed.
 Providence: B.C.
 Scribe Publications.

-**ancient/classical egyptian**
+**Ancient/Classical Egyptian**

-arguably the hardest part of the language, to be honest these can be hard to find/read, so i strongly recommend starting from the top and see how you are doing if you are trying to do this based solely on book learning and don't get about a third of the way through and immediately started building symbolic recognition models to help you do this computationally like I did.
+Arguably the hardest part of the language, to be honest these can be hard to find/read, so I strongly recommend starting from the top and see how you are doing if you are trying to do this based solely on book learning and don't get about a third of the way through and immediately started building symbolic recognition models to help you do this computationally like I did.

 Edel, E. 1955-64. *Altägyptische Grammatik.
 Analecta Orientalia* 34-39.
 Rome: Pontificium Institutum Biblicum.